curology/radiance-ui/docs/banner.md

 | fullWidth| bool               | no       | -       | if true, it won't set the hardcoded width on the alert container, so the alert will expand to fill the container             |

 ### Notes
-The `<Alert />` component provides only the styling for and enter/exit behavior for alerts.
+The `<Banner />` component provides only the styling for and enter/exit behavior for alerts.
 Management of what alerts are showing on the screen must be handled from outside of this component.